GfSE/SAF-Specification/developing-saf/development.md

 * **SAF Architecture Framework Concerns** sketch out the information need of SAF Architecture Framework Stakeholders, which in turn should be adressed by a SAF System Model.
 * **SAF Rationale**
- expains why a SAF Architectur Framework Stakeholder has abovementionend information need resulting in a SAF Architecture Framework Concern
+ expains why a SAF Architectur Framework Stakeholder has abovementionend information need resulting in a SAF Architecture Framework Concern.
+This is currently not covered by ISO 42010.
 * **SAF Concepts**
  are the conceptual definition of items and their relationships forming an information network to be kept in a SAF System Model, in order to give answers to the SAF Architecture Framework Stakeholders Concerns.
 * **SAF Viewpoints**